oscareneriz/Instrument_controll/README.md

 # Instrument_controll
-This repository gives you controll of all sub-systems of the instrument, has built in processes and allows easy scripting to make tests.
+This repository gives you control of all instrument sub-systems, has built-in processes and allows easy scripting to make tests.
+Oscar was one of the three people who developed and maintained the repository.